Honda S2000: Development

-The whole development process has been carried out by Honda designers and engineers.
-The development team was sticking curiously to the classic Honda values, instead of marketing requirements as former Chief Engineer Shigeru Uehara revealed in an interview: "You will be surprised to know that we had very little input from the marketing people.
+The whole development process was carried out by Honda designers and engineers.
+The development team was sticking curiously to the classic Honda values, instead of marketing requirements, as former Chief Engineer Shigeru Uehara revealed in an interview:

+"You will be surprised to know that we had very little input from the marketing people.
 This was a deliberate move, as we wanted to create something to please us as an engineering team, rather than try and please everyone.
 If you listen to everyone, included everything they ask for, all cars end up the same.
 We wanted a vehicle that was more focused - more Honda."

 The development team focused on keeping the compact size and low weight of the concept car according to Uehara:

 "The reaction garnered by the SSM meant we had to keep the S2000 as close as possible to the concept car.
 Using a Civic CRX Del Sol-based mule, it was obvious the packaging was going to be tight, but the early prototype was tried against rival models at Suzuka, and it looked so right, we felt obliged to continue down the same development path."

 The car was tested primarily on race tracks and mountain roads of Japan and Europe, reflecting well the purpose of the roadster:

 "As the project evolved, to make sure we were on the right track, we did a lot of real world testing - first in Hokkaido, and then all over Europe, taking in an average of 450 miles (720 km) a day at high speed.
 We wanted a car that delivered just the right amount of tension for the driver, with direct and linear response, sharp handling and the necessary power and torque for fast progress and safe overtaking, but nothing too excessive.
 The final fine-tuning was done on the track to ensure the handling was right without being that sharp that the car became unruly, whatever the weather, followed by more road testing, including a fair bit around the Hakone area.
 Ultimately, overall driving feel and sound were considered more important than outright speed."